actris-cloudnet/cloudnetpy/paper/paper.md

 mainly providing information on ice clouds, rain and insects.
 Optical lidars, on the other hand, are more sensitive to liquid clouds and aerosols.
-Combining these two supplementary data sources with temperature and humidity from a numerical weather prediction model makes it possible to classify the various scattering objects of the atmosphere.
+Combining these two supplementary data sources with temperature and humidity from a numerical weather prediction model, it is possible to classify the various scattering objects of the atmosphere.
 Furthermore, adding a passive microwave radiometer, an instrument measuring liquid water path, quantitative retrievals of geophysical